-- 1. To define stress strain diagram and various points on it and define the types of stresses. - 2.
-To analyse the bars under axially loaded members of statically determinate and statically indeterminate members and to calculate the power transmitted by circular shafts - 3.
-To draw the SF and BM diagrams and analyse the bending stresses and shear stresses. - 4.
-To draw the Mohr's circle for plane stress for principal stresses and maximum shear stresses.
+- 1. To define stress strain diagram and various points on it and define the types of stresses and to analyse the bars under axially loaded members of statically determinate members. - 2.
+To analyse the bars under axially loaded members of statically indeterminate members and to calculate the power transmitted by circular shafts - 3.
+To draw the SF and BM diagrams for various loads - 4.
+To analyse the bending stresses and shear stresses and to draw the Mohr's circle for plane stress for principal stresses and maximum shear stresses.